 Faculty members employed on less than a twelve-month basis do not earn annual leave.

-For further information, see the annual leave policy in the Coastal Carolina University (University Policy FAST-HREO-225 Annual and Sick Leave Guidelines for Other Funded Positions).
+For further information, see the annual leave policy in the Coastal Carolina University (University Policy FAST-HREO-241 Annual Leave).

 7.1.2 Sick Leave